-SpeakerCraft came to CEDIA Expo with a slew of new products to please interior designers, residents of multiple dwelling units (MDUs), gadget lovers and, ultimately, its dealer base.
+Denver – SpeakerCraft came to the CEDIA Expo with a slew of new products to please interior designers, residents of multiple dwelling units (MDUs), gadget-loving guys and ultimately its dealer base.

-For gadget-loving show-offs, SpeakerCraft expanded its selection of TIME motorized in-ceiling speakers by adding three smaller models.
-Their drivers are mounted at a fixed 45-degree angle in a cylinder that descends from the ceiling when activated by a control unit that controls the movement of up to eight TIME speakers.
+For show-offs, SpeakerCraft expanded its selection of Time motorized in-ceiling speakers with three new smaller models.
+Their drivers are mounted at a fixed 45-degree angle in a cylinder that descends from the ceiling when activated by a control unit that controls the movement of up to eight Time speakers.
 During installation, an installer rotates the cylinders to point the speakers toward the listening area.

 In other product announcements, the company:

-expanded its selection of architectural speakers with integrated enclosures by launching the high-end Plus series.
-The series consists of two in-ceiling models at a suggested $600 and $700 and an in-wall model at $900 each.
+- expanded its selection of architectural speakers with integrated enclosures by launching the high-end Plus series.
+The sewries consists of two in-ceiling models at a suggested $600 and $700 and an in-wall model at $900 each.

 - launched its first wireless keypad, a ZigBee-equipped version of its Mode in-wall keypad.
 With embedded ZigBee and rechargeable battery, the Mode Free keypad can be carried around the house, docked in a tabletop stand/charger and docked in an in-wall dock/charger, which also connects the keypad via CAT-5 to a SpeakerCraft multiroom-audio system.

 - unveiled the in-wall Cinema subs in 8-, 10- and 12-inch versions with dedicated amplifiers delivering 150, 200 and 250 watts of power.
 Each model is available with an MDF cabinet that fits into a standard 3.5-inch stud bay but can be used without the enclosure in an infinite baffle installation.
 The systems retail for $750, $1,000 and $1,500, respectively